How to Engrave a Dog Tag – The 6 Best Methods Explained

 Repeatable results – ideal for series production

-Fully automated process after setup
+Fully automatic process after setup

 High acquisition costs for machine and software

-Setup takes time for each new design.
+Setup takes time for each new design

 Method 6: Engrave a dog tag with a Cricut Maker